 Results from studies involving fixture congestive periods observed negative effects of fixture congestion on variables such as low- and moderate-intensity distance covered, which maybe indicates how professional football players employ pacing strategies as a way of maintaining high-intensity actions during heavy fixture periods.

-Technical & tactical performance: Limited discussion exists around the analysis of technical and tactical performance during congested periods, however the studies that are available showed minimal impact of technical & tactical data sets through lack of recovery between games.
+Limited discussion exists around the analysis of technical and tactical performance during congested periods, however the studies that are available showed the minimal impact of technical & tactical data sets through lack of recovery between games.

-ISSPF faculty member and tactical analyst Slawomir Morawski has detailed how the key tactical elements of the game within the ISSPF platform, however understanding how fixture congestion and psychological fatigue influences these key aspects of elite level performance is of paramount importance.
+ISSPF faculty member and tactical analyst Slawomir Morawski has detailed how the key tactical elements of the game within the ISSPF platform, however understanding how fixture congestion and psychological fatigue influence these key aspects of elite-level performance is of paramount importance.

 Within the ISSPF online course in Soccer Science & Performance, faculty member and elite football science & performance coach Dr. Patrick Orme overviews the injury prevalence in the game, highlighting key considerations when aiming to optimally prepare or recover the football athlete.

-Physical performance: Some aspects of physical activity have been reported as being significantly impacted during congested fixtures in professional football.
-Elite level research performed by renowned sport scientist and football performance coach Chris Carling, observed that total and low intensity running distances could be reduced during fixture congestion.
+Elite-level research performed by renowned sports scientist and football performance coach Chris Carling observed that total and low-intensity running distances could be reduced during fixture congestion.